 On Sunday Morning Alicia and I took advantage of the free day at the Arizona Museum of Natural History.
 It's a really cool place and has tons of dinosaur exhibits and artifacts.
 This video is of their waterfall event that occurs every 20 minutes.

 Later in the afternoon our discussion of it all led to the question as to why if dinosaurs are such a curiosity today, why aren't they mentioned in the bible (or more specifically, in the book of Genesis?)
 I thought it was a good question.
-I'm assuming they aren't mentioned because they're irrelevant to the subject as are the lack of honorable mentions of aardvarks, armadillos and kittens.
+Some say they are mentioned in Job 40:15-24, which seems to describe some sort of sauropod, otherwise I would just assume they aren't mentioned because they're irrelevant to the subject as are the lack of honorable mentions of aardvarks, armadillos and kittens.
 What about cavemen?
 I remember watching the 1976 Olympics and I can honestly say that photos of the East German Women's Swim Team are as plausible an explanation as anything.

 When the big question came, the answer was "No, I do not believe in evolution."
 I don't.
 Even before I became a Christian, I didn't believe it.
 Unfortunately, this often gets me labeled as "anti-science" regardless of how pro-science I am.
 What I do know is there is no such thing as settled science because science is never settled.
 Settled science is religious dogma, not science.
 It's the anathema to science.